elessarsst/mastermindnumbers/README.md

 <b>The main goal is to code a computer guess logic where it's hard to beat.</b>

+The current computer logic is not doing well.
+Needs to be upgraded.

 The code is free to use and open to develop.